TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

 **NOTES**:

 * Developer documentation is now included in the `docs` folder of this repository.
-* Please refer to Issue #43 for the part 1 design notes that show everything implemented in uibuilder v1.1.0.
+* Please refer to Issue #43 on GitHub for the part 1 design notes that show everything implemented in uibuilder v1.1.0.
 * Since the URI's for uibuilder have changed between v1 and v2, I've created [a WIKI page summarising the new ones](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/V2-URI-Paths).
 * If using Node-RED's "projects" feature, each project now gets its own `uibuilder` folder.
 Without projects, this is located at `<userDir>/uibuilder/`.
 With projects, it will be located at `<userDir>/projects/<projectName>/uibuilder/`. **This location will now be referred to as `<uibRoot>`**.